tejdas/dovemq-amqp/README.md

 You need Maven 3.x to build the code.

-1. Run:
+Under dovemq directory, run:

-   mvn clean install -DskipTests
+   mvn clean assembly:assembly -DskipTests

-2. Under dovemq, run:
+This creates a tar/zip with all the required jars that's needed to run the broker:

-   mvn clean install assembly:assembly -DskipTests
+dovemq-1.0-SNAPSHOT-bin.tar.gz

-This packages the required jars that's needed to run the broker.
+dovemq-1.0-SNAPSHOT-bin.zip

 Run the broker
 --------------

 a.
-Unzip the tar/zip built in step 2 above.
+Unzip the tar or zip that was generated in the above step.

 b.
 Make sure java is in the path.